chasemolenaar/noda/README.md

 This tutorial assumes you know some Python....

 #### Similarites With Python
-1. Numpy indexing conventions (starts at 0, start:stop:step)
+1. Numpy indexing conventions (starts at `0`, `start:stop:step`)
 2. Indentation sensitivity (for conditionals and loops)
-3. All Python keywords are valid
+3. All Python keywords and built-ins are valid
 4. Operations are elementwise on arrays/dataframes
-5. Dict, set, and array syntax
+5. Dict, set, dataframe, and array syntax
 6.

 #### Differences With Python